Public Health Sciences (PH)

 PH 755 Seminar in Tropical Medicine and Public Health (1) Weekly discussion and reports on current advances in tropical medicine and public health.
 Repeatable unlimited times.
 (Cross-listed as TRMD 690)

 PH 756 Special Topics in Tropical Medicine (V) Advanced instruction in frontiers of tropical medicine and public health.
 Repeatable unlimited times.
+Repeatable unlimited times.
 (Cross-listed as TRMD 705)

-PH 771 Teaching Practicum (3) Provide doctoral students with theoretical and practical teaching and course development experiences under the guidance of a faculty mentor.
+PH 771 Teaching Practicum (V) Provide doctoral students with theoretical and practical teaching and course development experiences under the guidance of a faculty mentor.
 Students will have a portfolio documenting their accomplishments.
+Repeatable unlimited times.
 Graduate standing in PH only.
 A-F only.
-Pre: 600 and 623 and 649 and 655 and 663 and 765 and 770; or departmental approval.
-(702 (or concurrent) may be substituted for 649).
+Pre: 602 and 623 and 655 and 663 and 681 and 770(Alpha), or departmental approval.

-PH 772 Research Practicum (3) Hands-on research experience with a faculty mentor.
+PH 772 Research Practicum (V) Hands-on research experience with a faculty mentor.
 Meet in small groups to discuss issues related to research in public health.
 Final project will be submission of a publishable quality paper.
 Graduate standing in PH only.
 A-F only.
-Pre: 600 and 623 and 649 and 655 and 663 and 765 and 770, or departmental approval.
-(702 (or concurrent) may be substituted for 649).
+Pre: 602 and 623 and 655 and 663 and 681 and 770(Alpha), or departmental approval.

 PH 781 Environmental Health Lab Methods (2) Hands-on training for laboratory methods used in monitoring and detecting environmental health risk factors; learning and application of immunological-, animal cell culture- and molecular biology-based techniques for studying environmental pathogens and toxic pollutants.
 A-F only.
 (Once a year)